SalJam55/IcarusMods/SalJam_Individual_Mod_ReadMe.md

 ## Individual Mods

 ### SalJam_Uranium_Collector_QOL
-> Increases slots to 12 and extends the active radius from 20 to 75 meters, so you can clean up the bodies.
+> Increases slots to 12 and extends the active radius from 2000 to 17500 units, so you can clean up the bodies.

 ### SalJam_SuperTeslaCoil
 > This adds a new Super Tesla Coil.
 Its bigger and more powerful, dealing 500 electric damage instead of 100.
 It has higher power requirements though.